d2l-ai/d2l-en/chapter_introduction/index.md

 to a related class rather than a distant class.
 Usually, this is referred to as *hierarchical classification*.
-For inspiration, you might think of [Linnaeus](https://en.wikipedia.org/wiki/Carl_Linnaeus), who organized the animals in a hierarchy.
+For inspiration, you might think of [Linnaeus](https://en.wikipedia.org/wiki/Carl_Linnaeus), who organized fauna in a hierarchy.

-In the case of animal classification, it might not be so bad to mistake a poodle for a schnauzer, but our model would pay a huge penalty if it confused a poodle for a dinosaur.
+In the case of animal classification, it might not be so bad to mistake a poodle for a schnauzer, but our model would pay a huge penalty if it confused a poodle with a dinosaur.
 Which hierarchy is relevant might depend on how you plan to use the model.
-For example, rattlesnakes and garter snakes might be close on the phylogenetic tree, but mistaking a rattler for a garter could be deadly.
+For example, rattlesnakes and garter snakes might be close on the phylogenetic tree, but mistaking a rattler for a garter could have fatal consequences.

 #### Tagging